kenhkan/angular-curve/README.md

 Documentation is generated into the `doc/` directory.
 However, generated files are not checked into source.
 You must deal with the output yourself.
 In the future, this will push directly to a configured AWS S3 bucket (#9).

+### Staging on Heroku

+angular-curve is Heroku-ready.
+Brunch dependencies are mostly Node.js-based and therefore you don't need any external dependencies.
+However, SASS is enabled by default, so your Heroku instance should have Compass installed.

+Luckily, there is a buildpack built for that.
+Simply run this on your Heroku
+app:

+    heroku config:set BUILDPACK_URL=https://github.com/rasky/heroku-buildpack-nodejs-grunt-compass

+Or if you manually set SASS off, you may use just the Grunt buildpack instead:

+    heroku config:set BUILDPACK_URL=https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt